 - How many rounds are in a Verizon interview?

 - What is asked in online assessment tests?

 - Can you still get hired if you fail an assessment test?

 - How do I prepare for a Verizon interview?

-Here, we will outline the company’s hiring process for you to have a better understanding as to what to expect.
+Here, we will outline the company’s hiring process so you have a better understanding of what to expect.

-The first thing you should do is visit their career’s website www.verizon.com/about/careers and locate a position that interests you.
-From there, you will then click on the ‘Apply’ button and be re-directed to their application’s portal.
+The first thing you should do is visit their career website www.verizon.com/about/careers and locate a position that interests you.
+From there, you will click the ‘Apply’ button and be re-directed to their application’s portal.

-At this point, you will be asked to create an online profile and fill out necessary information such as:
+At this point, you will be asked to create an online profile and fill out the necessary information, such as:

 - Contact information

 - Educational background